MuhammadUsamaSattar/robot_arms_teleop/README.md

 # Introduction
 This repo is a ROS2-based project for teleoperating two robotic arms through camera-based pose detection.

-# Issues
-Currently, collisions between the two arms are not avoided.

 # Installation
 Install the following dependencies for this package:
 - `Ubuntu 22.04`